rubenfiszel/master-thesis/templates/thesis.md

 author: Ruben Fiszel
 email: ruben.fiszel@epfl.ch
 link-citations: true
-abstract: "We present here a novel asynchronous Rao-Blackwellized Particle Filter for POSE estimation of drones and its implementation on hardware with the spatial language.
-We also present contributions to the spatial language under the form of development tools: scala-flow, a prototyping data-flow tool inspired by Simulink with a spatial integration.
-Finally, as a required component of scala-flow's spatial integration, an interpreter for the spatial language was also developed."
+abstract: "Drones POSE (position and orientation) estimation on drones rely on sensor fusion of its different sensors.
+The complexity of this task is to provide a good estimation in real-time.
+We have developped a novel application of an asynchronous Rao-Blackwellized Particle Filter and its implementation on hardware with the Spatial language.
+We have also build a new development tool: scala-flow, a data-flow simulation tool inspired by Simulink with a Spatial integration.
+Finally, we have build an interpreter for the Spatial language which made possible the integration of Spatial in scala-flow."
 documentclass: report
 toc-title: "Table of Contents"
 pandoc-minted: